Spectrometer: Electron spectroscopy

 Some forms of spectroscopy involve analysis of electron energy rather than photon energy.
 X-ray photoelectron spectroscopy is an example.

 Mass spectrometer

 A mass spectrometer is an analytical instrument that is used to identify the amount and type of chemicals present in a sample by measuring the mass-to-charge ratio and abundance of gas-phase ions.

 Time-of-flight spectrometer

 The energy spectrum of particles of known mass can also be measured by determining the time of flight between two detectors (and hence, the velocity) in a time-of-flight spectrometer.
-Alternatively, if the velocity is known, masses can be determined in a time-of-flight mass spectrometer.
+Alternatively, if the particle-energy is known, masses can be determined in a time-of-flight mass spectrometer.